mui/toolpad/docs/data/toolpad/studio/how-to-guides/gcp-deploy.md

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-gcp/build-complete.png", "alt": "GCP deployment complete", "caption": "Deployed successfully", "indent": 1 }}

 That's it!
-We're up and [running](https://my-app-gfqudrpoaq-uc.a.run.app/prod/pages/qrcode) in a few minutes.
-Make changes, push to GitHub, and your app will automatically redeploy each time.
+The app is up and [running](https://my-app-gfqudrpoaq-uc.a.run.app/prod/pages/qrcode) in a few minutes.
+Make changes, push to GitHub, and your app automatically redeploys each time.

 ## Common pitfalls

-1. GCP chooses NPM as the default package manager, you might have to change it.
-Check out [Building a Node.js application ](https://cloud.google.com/docs/buildpacks/nodejs) for more.
+1. GCP chooses npm as the default package manager, you might have to change it.
+Check out [Building a Node.js application](https://cloud.google.com/docs/buildpacks/nodejs) for more.

 2. You might have to enable account permissions and APIs within the Google Cloud console.
 These are the security measures that GCP puts in place.
 For instance, this deployment required enabling a few GCP services from the Cloud Build Settings UI.

 {{"component": "modules/components/DocsImage.tsx", "src": "/static/toolpad/docs/studio/deploy-gcp/pitfall.png", "alt": "Enable GCP service", "caption": "Enable GCP service", "indent": 1 }}

+3. You may have to update your root directory in Build context directory input in 6.

 In case, you encounter issues, you can check [Deploy a Node.js service to Cloud Run](https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-nodejs-service) quickstart guide from Google.